kwakuduah12/final-fullstack-foodapp/README.md

 ### Features
 - **React Frontend:** A responsive and user-friendly interface for ordering food.
-- **AWS Backend:** Uses AWS services like EC2, DynamoDB for data storage, and S3 for storing static assets.
 - **Order Management:** Users can create, update, and delete food orders in real-time.
-- **DynamoDB:** A NoSQL database for storing food items, orders, and customer information.

 ****